EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ![select](datahub-share-03.png)

-To manage existing shares, in the space that is in use, it is sufficient to click the "Share" section and a list of the existing ones is shown.
-By clicking on the three dots on the right of the share you can rename, remove or copy the URL of the share.
+To manage existing shares, in the space that is in use, it is sufficient to click the "Share" section, then a list of the existing ones is shown.
+By clicking on the three dots on the right of the share, you can rename, remove or copy the URL of the share.
 This is shown in the following screenshot:

 ![select](datahub-share-04.png)